BritishPandaChick/codeacademy-ruby/README.md

 # Codecademy Ruby
 All Ruby projects from Codecademy Ruby course.

+## Tech Stack
+- Ruby

 ## Instructions
-Clone or download zip file.
-Pick the file you want to run by inputing ``ruby file_name.rb`` in your command prompt.
+1. Clone or download zip file.
+2. Pick the file you want to run by inputing ``ruby file_name.rb`` in your command line.

-## Contributing
-This repository is based on starter code from Codecademy.
-Therefore I will not be accepting any pull requests.

 ## Acknowledgements
 * Codecademy